MeinerTR/MeinerTR/README.md

 My favourite programming language is C.
 I'm currently making a rythm game for only linux.
-I'm upload some of my projects here and that's all I think.
+I did upload some of my projects here and that's all I think.